DaliaBasa/Active-Directory/ActiveDirectory.md

 - Bibliography

-# Windows Server Features
+# Windows Server
-A brief explanation of some of the systems that could be installed on a Windows Server.
+A brief explanation of some of the systems that were used in the making of this repository along with other features.

 ### Dynamic Host Configuration Protocol (DHCP)